 As independent statutory bodies, the Victorian Heritage Council and Aboriginal Heritage Council are respectively responsible for the Victorian Heritage Register (VHR) - that recognises places of state level heritage significance - and the Victorian Aboriginal Heritage Register (VAHR).
-Historical archaeology in Victoria is managed by Heritage Victoria, including through listing of sites of known potential archaeological significance on Victorian Heritage Inventory (VHI).
-Commonwealth Government has a responsibility for cultural and natural heritage through the National Heritage List and the World Heritage List.
+The Commonwealth Government also has a responsibility for cultural and natural heritage through the National Heritage List and the World Heritage List.

-Inclusion of a property on a heritage overlay also requires owner of a heritage place to play a key role in the protection and management of the heritage aspects.
-This includes taking account of cultural significance and conservation requirements in day-to-day as well as in considering further development opportunities.
-Owners of properties with heritage value must undertake regular maintenance to protect condition and integrity, and seek professional advice for sympathetic change when physically impacting the place or altering its use.
-Any major change to the place must comply with the relevant planning provisions.
-Further, if the opportunity arises, the owner can assist in educating the wider community on the importance of the place.
 Importantly, approximately 70% of properties in the CoY are included in the Heritage Overlay.
 These places include residential, commercial, industrial and civic buildings and are mostly located in one of the 54 heritage precincts in the CoY.
 The Heritage Overlay also applies to a number of parks and landscapes within the municipality.
 A substantial number of places are included in the Victorian Heritage Register by virtue of their State-level heritage significance.
 Abbotsford Convent is a significant asset in Yarra that has been recently included in the National Heritage List, while the UNESCO World Heritage listed Royal Exhibition Building and Carlton Gardens are located just outside the municipal boundary, with parts of Fitzroy in the south western corner of the municipality included in the World Heritage Environs Area buffer zone.